syncfusion/blazor-docs/src/charts/chart/logarithmic-axis.md

 ## Range

-Range of an axis, will be calculated automatically based on the provided data, you can also customize the range of the axis using [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Minimum), [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Maximum) and [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Interval) property of the axis.
+Range of the axis, will be calculated automatically based on the provided data, you can also customize the range of the axis using [`Minimum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Minimum), [`Maximum`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Maximum) and [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Interval) property of the axis.